alexandermora1/Charge/README.md

 The project is a prototype and learning exercise, not an official Warhammer product (don't sue me, Games Workshop!).
 The project has just started, so some functionality may be missing, which will be imlemented later.

-## Features
+## Progress so far

-- Regiment creation with profiles (Empire Swordsmen, Orc Boys, etc.)
+### Implemented:

-- Dice rolling system (rollD6, multiple dice, leadership tests)
+- Dice rolling system (D6, multiple dice, leadership tests)

+- Core unit profiles (Empire Swordsman, Orc Boy)

+- Regiment creation and casualty removal

+- Melee combat resolution (to hit, to wound, armour saves)

-- Combat resolution logic (ranks, banners, outnumbering)
+- Combat resolution scoring (ranks, standards, outnumbering, unsaved wounds)

-- State machine handling game phases
+- Turn sequence with state machine handling phases

-- Simple battlefield UI with unit boxes rendered on screen
+- Basic UI: battlefield with unit boxes, log panel, and controls

-- Logging of combat events to track each step
+### Planned / Work in progress:

+- More unit types (spearmen, cavalry, monsters, ranged units)

+- Special rules (spears fighting in extra ranks, musicians for tie-breaks, champions)

+- Proper charge range & failed charge rules

+- Animations and better battlefield UI (instead of colored boxes)

+- Support for multiple regiments per side

 ## Getting started